WHAT IS BAPTISM?

 Tradition on Baptism

 Christian tradition holds that the water of baptism is both 'symbol' and 'means'.
-It symbolizes what happens in baptism, and it is the stuff of earth that actually bears the Spirit.
+It symbolizes what happens in baptism, and it is the stuff of earth that actually bears the Holy Spirit.
 Water cleanses; water drowns and kills; water refreshes.
 Water surrounds us in the womb.
 Water is the main ingredient of the human body, and especially in the blood which carries the stuff our cells need for life.
 Water makes plant and animal life grow.
 Yet, without God's powerful, creative Word, water can do nothing to your spirit.
 So, when you are baptized, the Spirit acts through that Word and the water to cleanse you and drown the Old You, surround and cushion you as your faith gestates, and carry Christ's presence into you.
 The Spirit starts to show you what the Word is for, and starts growing you into what God meant for you to be.

 Baptized Into the Whole Church